Cartheur-Research/M6809-exec09/README.md

 Exec09 maintains variables, in three separate symbol tables:

 - The program table.
-This is loaded automatically at startup or using the 'sym' command.
-The contents of this table is displayed by the 'vars' command.
-  Entries in the program table are annotated onto 'list', 'step' and 'x' output.
+This is loaded automatically at startup or   using the `sym` command.
+The contents of this table is displayed by the `vars` command.
+Entries in the program table are annotated onto `list`, `step` and `x` output.

 - The auto table.
 The variables in this table are pre-defined.
 The following variables refer to CPU registers:
-    pc a y u s d a b dp cc
+    `pc a y u s d a b dp cc`
   The following variables refer to emulator state:
-    cycles - number of cycles since reset. et - number of cycles elapsed since et was last inspected. irqload - the average number of cycles spent in IRQ.
+    `cycles` - number of cycles since reset.
+    `et` - number of cycles elapsed since et was last inspected.
+    `irqload` - the average number of cycles spent in IRQ.

 - The internal table.
-Variables are added to this table using the 'set var' command.
+Variables are added to this table  using the `set var` command.

 The three groups of variables behave in different ways: